gogocharli/raynab/README.md

     - Flag
   - Open in YNAB (`⌘` + `O`): Open the current budget in the YNAB Web App

-      YNAB doesn’t have a specific view of the transaction, this will simply direct you to your budget.
-In the future, we will change the redirect to lead to your account.
+    YNAB doesn’t have a specific view of the transaction, this will simply direct you to the transaction view for the associated account.

   - Toggle Flags (`⌥` + `F`): Show or hide flags for all transactions

     Flags are hidden by default as they are optional for users of YNAB

 - Modify List View

   > Actions in this list are behind submenus.
 Each action will show a checkmark icon when selected.
 Click on the same action to deselect it.

   - Set Grouping (`⌘` + `G`): Group transactions in sections by a given criterion
     - Category: The category of the transaction